ScorpioBroker/ScorpioBroker/docs/en/source/config.rst

 Description of various configuration parameters
 **************************************************
-1. server:- In this, the user can define the various server related parameters like **port** and the maximum **number of threads** for tomcat server.
+1. server:- In this, the user can define the various server related parameters like **port** and the maximum **number of threads** for the internal tomcat server.
+This is related to the microservice communication.
+Be careful with changes.

 .. code-block:: JSON